-The Master's Program in English Chemistry of Applied Materials is aimed at training highly qualified specialists in the field of nano-engineering and is made for those who want to pursue a master degree of world-class science in the Master's program.
+The Master's Program in English Chemistry of Applied Materials is aimed at training highly qualified specialists in the field of nano-engineering and is made for those who want to pursue a master's degree of world-class science in the Master's program.

 A special feature of the master's program is the use of an innovative interdisciplinary approach, namely, a unique combination of the latest information technologies and modern practical methods with the goal of developing innovative materials.
-The program is based on synergies between experiment and modelling in nanotechnology.
+The program is based on synergies between experiments and modeling in nanotechnology.

 The SCAMT Master's course in English is focused on understanding molecular self-assembly processes and using these processes in the design of functional materials and is dedicated to solving problems arising at the boundary levels of materials research.
 The main areas of application of the planned approaches will be implemented in new biomedical materials, fuel cells, surfactants and gels, nanocrystals, coatings, and films.